The Be Well at Work - Ergonomics Program

 Step 3: Based on the information identified in Steps 1 and 2, make recommended changes to your home workstation.
 Discuss any needed items with your supervisor/manager prior to purchasing.

-There are a few simple ergonomics products that may improve your home workstation, particularly for those who are now using laptops more than ever.
-For example, by elevating your laptop (by use of a laptop stand or stack of books) to get its monitor to the correct height and attaching an external keyboard and mouse, the ergonomics of your home workstation has greatly improved.
+There are a few simple ergonomics products that may improve your home/campus workstation, particularly for those who are now using laptops more than ever.
+For example, by elevating your laptop (by use of a laptop stand or stack of books) to get the monitor to the correct height and using an external keyboard and mouse, the ergonomics of your home workstation has greatly improved.
 This list includes keyboards, mice, footrests and laptop stands/risers.

 Computer Ergonomics Matching Funds Program

-- While not required, a virtual ergonomics assessment could be done.
+- While not required, a virtual ergonomics assessment may be requested.
 See above for details.

 - Select the item(s) from the pre-approved list of peripheral products.